 As with last year WG intend to make amending regulations to uprate the financial figures used in the Regulations and to reflect any other technical amendments required as a result of changes to underlying benefits.
 Some of this will be based on the subsequent uprating schedule due to published by DWP towards the end of the year.
-WG are due to lay the draft Regulations before the National Assembly for Wales by the end of December.
-These Regulations are subject to the affirmative procedure which means they must have been laid in draft for 20 working days (recess dates not included) and a plenary debate held before they can come into effect.
+WG are due to lay the draft Regulations before the National Assembly for Wales by the 7th December.
+These Regulations are subject to the affirmative procedure which means they must have been laid in draft for 20 working days (recess dates not included) and a plenary debate held before they can come into effect which they expect to take place on the 18th January 2022.